TiesdeKok/LearnPythonforResearch/README.md

 7. Work through the [`4_web_scraping.ipynb`](4_web_scraping.ipynb) notebook
 8. Do the "Web scraping" part of the [`exercises.ipynb`](exercises.ipynb) notebook

+If you are interested in Natural Language Processing with Python:

+9. Take a look at my [Python NLP tutorial repository + notebook](https://github.com/TiesdeKok/Python_NLP_Tutorial)

 **If you are already familiar with the Python basics:**

 Use the notebooks provided in this repository selectively depending on the types of problems that you try to solve with Python.